Mekadrom/uhoma/readme.md

-To run the fullstack Home Assistant, start by running the kafka-docker docker image (wurstmeister/kafka-docker) as is.
-You can also optionally build and run kafdrop to assist in development.
+To run the fullstack Home Assistant, start by running kafka with `docker-compose up -d` in the kafka project in this directory.
+Optionally, you can also build and run the provided Dockerfile in that project to start a kafdrop instance as well for development.

 To start the database, view the readme under `hadb`.